Alumni and Careers

 Leif Eckstrom, Class of 2000

-Leif graduated as a Writing and Literature major after completing a year in the university's Oxford Study Abroad program.
-After spending time traveling the world, he settled at Loyola University in Chicago where he earned his masters in English.
-He's currently working towards his PhD at Tufts University where he won a generous fellowship.
-He plans to write his dissertation on Atlantic American poetics.
+Leif graduated as a writing and literature major after completing a year in the university's Oxford Study Abroad program.
+After spending time traveling the world, he settled at Loyola University in Chicago where he earned his master's degree in English.
+He holds a PhD from Tufts University where he won a generous fellowship.

 Joanna Schmidt, Class of 2006 & Melanie Mock, 1990

-Melanie graduated from Fox and earned her masters and PhD in Composition Studies from Oklahoma State University.
-She currently chairs our department and teaches a variety of courses ranging from Biography/Autobiography to women's studies.
+Melanie graduated from George Fox and earned a master's degree and PhD in composition studies from Oklahoma State University.
+She currently chairs our department and teaches a variety of courses ranging from biography/autobiography to women's studies.

 Abigail Rine, Class of 2005